Graduate School Handbook Part 7 – PGR wellbeing and sources of support for postgraduate researchers including personal circumstances

 - International PGRs making an application for parental leave must also contact the PBS team at email@example.com for advice as it may impact their visa.

-- Self-funded PGRs receive no maternity pay from UWE;
+- Self-funded PGRs receive no maternity pay from UWE Bristol;

 - Research Council-funded PGRs – as per Research Council guidance;

-- UWE Bursary/scholarship PGRs – full bursary to be paid for up to 6 months, with the option of taking a further 6 months unpaid.
+- UWE Bristol bursary/scholarship PGRs – full bursary to be paid for up to 6 months, with the option of taking a further six months unpaid.

 Part 7c Reasonable Adjustments for postgraduate researchers